ppacer/ppacer.github.io/src/content/docs/overview/config.md

 rather each top-level ppacer object which can be configurable would accept appropriate configuration type in its constructor.

-Usually for each configuration Go structure there is corresponding instance of that type defining default configuration.
+Usually for each configuration Go structure there is a corresponding instance of that type defining default configuration.
 For example:

 ```go
 // Configuration for DagRunWatcher which is responsible for scheduling new DAG